 Often, marketers overlook this component, and useless text, such as “having trouble viewing this email?” — or no text at all — appears in the snippet.
 This is a wasted opportunity.
 Your snippet should always strongly support your email subject line to help encourage the open.

 Here are some examples of pre-header/snippet text.

 In addition to the pre-header or snippet, some email clients also provide a preview pane that allows recipients to view a portion of your email before opening it.
-The goal here is quick and easy brand recognition, so you’ll want to use recognizable company logos and colors.
+The goal here is a quick and easy brand recognition, so you’ll want to use recognizable company logos and colors.
 Push important items, such as the logo to the top left to ensure visibility.

 Here’s an example of a preview pane in Outlook Mail (desktop).